ai/evil-blocks/README.md

       @comments.append(newComment)
 ```

-But, of course, some cases require client rendering.
-Evil Blocks only recommend
+But, of course, some cases require client-side rendering.
+Evil Blocks only recommends
-to do it server-side, but not force you:
+to do it on the server side, but not force you:

 ```coffee
 evil.block '@@comment',